Choosing the best centerless grinding wheel

 The first process is through-feed grinding, which is typically used for parts with consistent roundness across the overall length of the part.
 During this process, the workpiece travels along the rest blade between the two wheels (regulating and grinding).
 A slight angle is applied to the regulating wheel, relative to the grinding wheel of course, where through-feed basically “squeezes” the workpiece across the grinding wheel and out the other side.

 In-feed Grinding (also called plunge grinding)

-In-feed grinding is used to for grinding cylindrical parts with notches or complex shapes, such automotive parts like gear shafts.
-The workpiece rest blade needs to be tooled to the match the shape of the part.
+In-feed grinding is used for grinding cylindrical parts with notches or complex shapes, such automotive parts like gear shafts.
+The workpiece rest blade needs to be tooled to match the shape of the part.
 The actual grinding occurs when the regulating wheel spins the part at one speed while pushing it toward the grinding wheel, which is then spinning at a faster speed.
 The greater the difference in speeds, the faster the stock removal from the workpiece.